Tinkle, Kelley send Oregon St. past Cal with 74-56 win

-It was a frustrating game for California leading scorer Matt Bradley, who fouled out with 2:30 remaining after taunting Gianni Hunt after blocking his shot and picking up a technical foul.
+It was a frustrating game for California leading scorer Matt Bradley, who fouled out with 2:30 remaining after picking up a technical foul for taunting Gianni Hunt after blocking his shot.

-Bradley, who scored 23 points in the Bears’ 69-67 win over Oregon State on Feb.
-1, finished with eight points going 2 of 10 from the field.
+Bradley, who scored 23 points in the Bears’ 69-67 home win over Oregon State on Feb.
+1, finished with eight points on 2 of 10 from the field.
+He picked up his fourth foul with 12:05 remaining and Oregon State leading by 10 points.

+“Matt’s had a great year for us and I just felt like today, he looked a little worn down and let’s give Oregon State’s defense credit for some of that,” California coach Mark Fox said.
+“The foul trouble was an issue and it wasn’t obviously one of his better days.”

+Oregon State played primarily a zone defense and it was effective.
+The Bears connected on just 37% percent of their field goal attempts and were 4 of 17 behind the arc.

-Bradley didn’t get in the scoring column until he connected on a 3 with less than three minutes remaining in the first half.
+Bradley didn’t get in the scoring column until he connected on a 3-pointer with less than three minutes remaining in the first half.

 BIG PICTURE